Safety and security

 Public demonstrations are illegal in Saudi Arabia.
-Follow local media and be alert to local and regional developments, which might trigger public disturbances.
-You should avoid public gatherings or demonstrations.
-Despite warnings issued by the authorities, demonstrations do take place from time to time, mainly in the Shia communities in the Qatif area of Eastern Province and Al Hasa.
+Follow local media and be alert to local and regional developments which might trigger public disturbances.
+You should avoid protests or demonstrations.
+Despite warnings issued by the authorities, demonstrations do take place from time to time, mainly in the Shia communities in the Qatif area of Eastern Province, including Al Musawara village in Al-Awamiya, and Al Hasa.
 Violent clashes have occurred between demonstrators and security forces.

 Standards of driving are poor and there are a high number of serious accidents.
 You should wear seatbelts at all times.
 Distances between cities are large and emergency services can take some time to get to any accidents or emergencies.

 Some Saudi cities have implemented an automated traffic system.
-You will need to pay any fines issued through this system before leaving the country.
+You’ll need to pay any fines issued through this system before leaving the country.
 You can pay at the airport but only during regular Saudi office hours.

 Oil infrastructure remains a possible terrorist target.
 Shipping serving the oil installations should make sure SSPs are implemented fully and robustly while operating in the area.
 All ships should maintain a high state of vigilance while in Saudi Arabian ports, and report anything suspicious to the authorities.
 Vessels operating in the Gulf of Oman, Northern Arabian Sea, Gulf of Aden and Bab El Mandeb areas may be at increased risk of maritime attack from pirates.
 For more information and advice, see our Piracy and armed robbery at sea page.